pacocoursey/next-themes/next-themes/README.md

 An abstraction for themes in your React app.

 - ✅ Perfect dark mode in 2 lines of code
+- ✅ Perfect contrast mode in 2 lines of code
 - ✅ System setting with prefers-color-scheme
+- ✅ System setting with prefers-contrast
 - ✅ Themed browser UI with color-scheme
 - ✅ Support for Next.js 13 `appDir`
 - ✅ No flash on load (both SSR and SSG)
-- ✅ Sync theme across tabs and windows
+- ✅ Sync theme & contrast across tabs and windows
-- ✅ Disable flashing when changing themes
+- ✅ Disable flashing when changing themes & contrast
-- ✅ Force pages to specific themes
+- ✅ Force pages to specific themes & contrast
 - ✅ Class or data attribute selector
 - ✅ `useTheme` hook
+- ✅ `useContrast` hook

 Check out the [Live Example](https://next-themes-example.vercel.app/) to try it for yourself.